cs-2006/cs-2006.github.io/content/index.md

 # About Me

 I'm Ning Wang, a 19-year-old Master's student at ETH Zurich.
-I am interested in machine learning research, and have been involved in multiple research projects.
+I am interested in machine learning research, in particular large language models, and have been involved in multiple research projects.
 I currently work as a research assistant at ETH Zurich and at the MPI.

-[Add your introduction here - what you study, your research interests, and what drives your passion for your field]

 ## Research Interests